-It's probably not a surprise that our custom service team has a fairly big and built-out instance of Zendesk Support.
-There's hundreds of agents, a bajillion business rules & macros, and metric ton of custom fields, tags, and organizations.
+It's probably no surprise that our Zendesk customer service team has a fairly big and built-out instance of Zendesk Support.
+There's hundreds of agents, business rules & macros, custom fields, tags, and organizations.

-All that come together in the beautiful dance that is support.
+All that comes together in the beautiful dance that is support.
 Some do heavier duty than others, and there's maybe none more critical than our humble About field.

 About is a custom ticket drop-down field containing over 200 values covering everything from Authentication to Zendesk Chat.
 Even if you are closer to ticket #10 than ticket #1000000, I always suggest that every Zendesk Support customer consider putting in a basic custom drop-down ticket field.
 One of the most common questions that any customer support team needs to be able to answer, is what their customers are asking about.
 If you start categorizing your tickets now, that will be incredibly useful data to have when it’s time to look back.

-I want to cover the basic & advanced steps for getting going with an About field of your own!
+I this article, you'll learn basic & advanced steps for getting going with an About field of your own.
+This article contains the following topics:

 Setting up an About field

-- Click the Manage icon ( ) in the sidebar then click Ticket Fields under Manage .
+- Click the Manage icon ( ) in the sidebar then click Manage > Ticket fields .

-- On the next screen, click ‘ Add custom field ’ and select the first option, ‘ Drop-down List ’, and start adding values.
+- On the next screen, click Add custom field, choose Drop-down list, and start adding values.

 - You’ll notice that each option gets an associated tag so you can easily build out Triggers and Views .
-For more information, check out our great help docs .
+For more information, see Adding custom fields to your tickets and support request form.

 Organizing your About field